You might like to know: Assembly Constituencies of Uttar Pradesh

 Uttar Pradesh Vidhan Sabha Elections 2017

 Since independence, congress has ruled Uttar Pradesh till 1974.
 In 1974 assembly elections, people of Uttar Pradesh chose some other party over congress for the first time in the history of Republic of India.
 After this election, congress hardly ruled the state till now.
 Janta Party was the first party to defeat congress in the country.
 After which various other parties got introduced in Uttar Pradesh elections.
 In recent years, SP and BSP were considered as main contenders of the elections.
-In forthcoming elections, they are facing tough competitions from Bhartiya Janta Party
+In 2017 elections, they faced tough competitions from Bhartiya Janta Party, which won 312 seats.

 Constituencies in Uttar Pradesh

 Uttar Pradesh has 403 Vidhan Sabha seats and 80 Lok Sabha seats, which are highest in India.
 202 seats are required to form the government.
-In last assembly elections (2012) Samajwadi party won 224 seats out of 403 and formed the Government.
+In last assembly elections (2017) Bharatiya Janata party won 312 seats out of 403 and formed the Government.

 Among the 403 Vidhan Sabha seats, 85 seats are reserved for scheduled caste candidate.
 Out of 80 parliamentary constituencies, 17 seats are reserved for scheduled caste.
 Due to such large number of assembly seats in the state, elections are carried out in numerous phases.
 In this region of the country, people from different caste and religion are inhabited.
 Muslim voters plays an important role in forming the government.
 Various caste are also focussed by politicians to ensure a marginal win.

 Below table is showing the major parties of Uttar Pradesh

 |Bharatiya Janata party (BJP)|

 |Communist party of India (CPI)|